oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 SOAPdenovo is a novel short-read assembly method that can build a  de novo draft assembly for human-sized genomes.
 The program is specially designed to  assemble Illumina short reads.
 It creates new opportunities for building reference  sequences and carrying out accurate analyses of unexplored genomes in a cost effective way.
 SOAPdenovo2 is the successor of SOAPdenovo.

-**URL**
+**More Information**

 http://soap.genomics.org.cn/index.html